PaddiM8/kalker/README.md

 ## kalk and cli (Rust)

 After making changes to the kalk library (in `kalk/`), you can easily try them out by going to the root of the project directory, and doing `cargo run`.
 This will start kalker (cli), with the new changes.
 If you're using Windows, you will need to [follow the instructions here](https://docs.rs/gmp-mpfr-sys/1.2.3/gmp_mpfr_sys/index.html#building-on-windows), but also make sure to install `mingw-w64-x86_64-rust` in MSYS2.

+All Rust code is expected to be formatted with `rustfmt

 ## web (Svelte, TypeScript, Sass)